legendcodermartino1245/ldac-optimization-guide/README.md

 > Selecting **32-bit** in Developer Options or BCC has **no effect** on actual audio quality; it’s just an Android-side format wrapper.
 > Even if an app outputs **32-bit float** (as many do), Android’s audio system **downmixes it to 24-bit PCM** before it reaches the LDAC encoder.
 > There is **no resolution benefit** from using 32-bit with LDAC — anything above 24-bit is **truncated or dithered** during encoding.
+> The 32-bit option is not for LDAC — it’s for apps that process audio before LDAC sees it